covid-19-impact-lab/liss-questionnaires/create-documentation/rst-files/Health Beliefs/SubjectiveEffectivenessofSocialDistancing.rst

        not effective at all, hardly effective, somewhat effective, effective, very effective :raw-html:`&#10063;`,:raw-html:`&#10063;`,:raw-html:`&#10063;`,:raw-html:`&#10063;`,:raw-html:`&#10063;`

-In your opinion, how effective is avoiding visitng others in the hospital or retirement homes when it comes to protecting yourself against the coronavirus?; *Variable:* ``effect_avoid_hospital``
+In your opinion, how effective is avoiding visitng others in the hospital or retirement homes when it comes to protecting yourself against the coronavirus?
+ *Variable:* ``effect_avoid_hospital``

 .. csv-table::